aroussel-data/autocompleter/README_EN.md

   the same suffixes and minimise the number of nodes in the Trie tree.
-According to online sources this can be done by using a Deterministic Finite Automata (https://en.wikipedia.org/wiki/Deterministic_finite_automaton), which would point nodes to existing nodes that have the same suffix, reducing the memory used by the Trie tree, which is one of the disadvantages of using a Trie tree (it uses a lot of memory).
+According to online sources this can be done by using a Deterministic Finite Automata (https://en.wikipedia.org/wiki/Deterministic_finite_automaton), which would point nodes to existing nodes that have the same suffix, reducing the memory used by the Trie tree, which is one of the disadvantages of using a Trie tree.
   This is apparently a complex solution, because a leaf node can be reached through several paths, so a word's importance can be associated with its path rather than its leaf node (https://futurice.com/blog/data-structures-for-fast-autocomplete).